-- Complete the required sections in their profile - In the "credential" field, enter the person's PAMS username, if known - Attach the person's biographical sketch, following in instructions in Section VIII for crafting a biographical sketch. - Attach the person's current and pending support, following the instructions in Section VIII for crafting current and pending support.
+- Complete the required sections in their profile. - In the "credential" field, enter the person's PAMS username, if known. - Attach the person's biographical sketch, following in instructions in Section VIII of this FOA for crafting a biographical sketch. - Attach the person's current and pending support, following the instructions in Section VIII of this FOA for crafting current and pending support.